Free Mold and Pest Inspections with Home Inspection

 The risk of lung cancer and mesothelioma increase with the number of fibers inhaled.
 The risk of lung cancer from inhaling asbestos fibers is also greater if you smoke.
 People who get asbestosis have usually been exposed to high levels of asbestos for a long time.
 The symptoms of these diseases do not usually appear until about 20 to 30 years after the first exposure to asbestos.

-Most residential home products made today do not contain asbestos .
-Those few products made which still contain asbestos that could be inhaled are required to be labeled as such.
-However, until the 1970s, many types of building products and insulation materials used in homes contained asbestos.
+Most residential homes built prior to 1980's contain asbestos fibers that could be inhaled such.
 Common products are know to contain asbestos and may be present in your Westland home include:

 If the asbestos material is in good shape and will not be disturbed, do nothing!
 If it is a problem, there are two types of corrections: repair and removal.
 Repair usually involves either sealing or covering asbestos material.
 Sealing (encapsulation) involves treating the material with a sealant that either binds the asbestos fibers together or coats the material so that fibers are not released.
 Pipe, furnace and boiler insulation can sometimes be repaired this way.
 This should be done only by a professional trained to handle asbestos safely.
 Covering (enclosure) involves placing something over or around the material that contains asbestos to prevent the release of fibers.
 Exposed insulated piping may be covered with a protective wrap or jacket.
 With any type of repair, the asbestos remains in place.
 Repair is usually cheaper than removal, but it may make removal of asbestos later (if found to be necessary) more difficult and costly.
 Repairs can either be major or minor.
 Major repairs must be done only by a professional trained in methods for safely handling asbestos.
 Minor repairs should also be done by professionals, since there is always a risk of exposure to fibers when asbestos is disturbed.